 In 2011, the State of Hawaii Business and Information Technology/Information Resource Management Transformation Plan was unveiled providing a proposed long-term vision for State transformation initiatives.
 However, due to limited resources and funds, that proposed plan was not formally adopted nor fully implemented, and technology has continued to evolve over the past six years requiring reevaluation of strategic objectives.

-Join Us in Supporting HCR 94 and SCR 42 to Update the State IT Strategic Plan
+HCR 94 Calls for Update to State IT Strategic Plan

 Keep reading to see the progress that has been made so far on the Transformation Program.